 In Summary

 Knowing how board applications are graded can help you improve your board application documents and better chances of getting to a board interview and a non-executive director appointment.
 Usually, there are B candidates who should be graded as A candidates based on their skills and experience.
-However, their board application disappoints in competitive and under-resourced selection processes by not articulating their value to the board and the board role.
+However, their board application falls short in competitive, under-resourced selection processes by failing to articulate their value to the board and the board’s role.
 To ensure your application is graded appropriately, always conduct thorough research.
 Then, focus on writing a board cover and supporting statement that addresses all the selection criteria.
 Also, customise your board CV appropriately.

 If you are new to the board appointment process, you should consider attending one of my virtual Board Search Breakfast events, where I will take you through “how to develop a board career”.